-Christmas Gift Shopping and Events in Milan | Milanostyle
+Christmas in Milan 2022 Shopping & Events

 The Last Supper

 Visit Leonardo DaVinci’s masterpiece “The Last Supper”.
-Skip the line and get priority tickets.
+Historical Milan walking tour and Skip the line priority tickets.

 Discover Milan’s must-see attractions on this comprehensive small group walking tour.
 Your half-day walking tour includes skip-the-line viewing of Leonardo da Vinci’s famous painting ‘The Last Supper’.